 If you’ve done some shopping (window or otherwise) for fruit or nut trees, you might have noticed the phrases “chill hours” or “chill zones” in the plant’s description.
 Though there’s some debate on the topic, it’s generally acknowledged that chill hours are the average number of hours plants are subjected to temperatures between 32 degrees and 45 degrees during the dormant period from fall until spring.
 While chill hour zones show you how long cold temperatures usually last in a given region, this should not be confused with the USDA’s plant hardiness zones map, which shows the average coldest temperatures per region.

 Chill hours are important because deciduous plants (plants and trees that lose their leaves in fall) must enter a stage of dormancy in the winter in order to survive freezing temperatures.
 Dormancy ensures that the trees are able to regulate their growth and do not flower or produce fruit until spring, rather than continuing the growth cycle and trying to fruit in the fall and winter.
-In fact, with the exception of citrus trees, most fruit- or nut-bearing trees need to be exposed to a certain number of chill hours in order to flower and produce fruit in the spring.
+In fact, with the exception of citrus trees, most fruit- or nut-bearing trees need to receive a certain number of chill hours in order to flower and produce fruit in the spring.
 This is known as a chill hour or chilling requirement.
-The requirement is the number of hours needed for the plant to leave dormancy and resume growth when warmer temperatures return.
+The requirement is the number of hours the plant needs to leave dormancy and resume growth when warmer temperatures return.

 The most important thing to consider when selecting your fruit or nut tree is not the kind of fruit or nut, but the variety.
 For example, apples have some of the highest chilling requirements of any fruit; however, this doesn’t necessarily mean that you can’t plant an apple tree if you live in a warmer climate.
 Apple trees also have one of the widest spreads of chill requirements among their many varieties, meaning you can most likely find a variety that will flower in your region.